opsone-ch/documentation/services/website.rst

         "type":        "proxy"
         "proxy_pass":  "http://127.0.0.1:8080"

-.. hint:: to use advanced features or multiple backends, create your own upstream configuration in ``/etc/nginx/custom/http.conf`` and point proxypass to it
+.. hint:: to use advanced features or multiple backends, create your own upstream configuration in ``/etc/nginx/custom/http.conf`` and point ``proxy_pass`` to it

 nodejs
 ^^^^^^